 Exhibit No. Description 4.7 -Registration Rights Agreement dated November 25, 2003 among Yellow Corporation, certain subsidiary guarantors and Deutsche Bank Securities Inc., as representative of the initial purchasers (incorporated herein by reference to Exhibit 4.8 to Yellow Roadway Corporation's Registration Statement on Form S-8, filed December 23, 2003, Reg.
 No. 333-11499).
-4.8 -Indenture (including form of note) dated November 30, 2001 among Roadway Corporation (predecessor in interest to Roadway LLC), certain subsidiary guarantors and SunTrust Bank, as trustee, relating to Roadway's 8 /4% Senior Notes due December 1, 2008 (incorporated herein by reference to Exhibit 4.9 to Yellow Roadway Corporation's Registration Statement on Form S-8, filed December 23, 2003, Reg.
+4.8 -Indenture (including form of note) dated November 30, 2001 among Roadway Corporation (predecessor in interest to Roadway LLC), certain subsidiary guarantors and SunTrust Bank, as trustee, relating to Roadway's 8 1 /4% Senior Notes due December 1, 2008 (incorporated herein by reference to Exhibit 4.9 to Yellow Roadway Corporation's Registration Statement on Form S-8, filed December 23, 2003, Reg.
 No. 333-11499).
 4.9 -Form of Indenture (including form of note) among Yellow Roadway Corporation, certain subsidiary guarantors and Deutsche Bank Trust Company Americas, as trustee, relating to the 5.0% Net Share Settled Contingent Convertible Senior Notes due 2023 (incorporated by reference to Exhibit 4.7 to Amendment No. 1 to Registration Statement on Form S-4/A, filed on November 30, 2004, Reg.
 No. 333-119990).
 4.10 -Form of Indenture (including form of note) among Yellow Roadway Corporation, certain subsidiary guarantors and Deutsche Bank Trust Company Americas, as trustee, relating to the 3.375% Net Share Settled Contingent Convertible Senior Notes due 2023 (incorporated by reference to Exhibit 4.8 to Amendment No. 1 to Registration Statement on Form S-4/A, filed on November 30, 2004, Reg.
 No. 333-119990).
 5.1 -Opinion of Fulbright & Jaworski L.L.P. regarding the legality of the securities to be offered hereby.
 8.1 -Opinion of Fulbright & Jaworski L.L.P. regarding tax matters.
 8.2 -Opinion of Sullivan & Cromwell LLP regarding tax matters.
-23.1 -Consent of KPMG LLP, independent accountants for the Registrant.
-23.2 -Consent of Deloitte & Touche LLP independent accountants for USF Corporation.
+23.1 Consent of KPMG LLP, independent accountants for the Registrant.
+23.2 Consent of Deloitte & Touche LLP independent accountants for USF Corporation.
 23.3 -Consent of Ernst & Young LLP independent accountants for Roadway Corporation (successor in interest to Roadway LLC, a wholly owned subsidiary of the Registrant).
-23.4 -Consent of Fulbright & Jaworski L.L.P. (included in Exhibit 5.1 and Exhibit 8.1).
-23.5 -Consent of Sullivan & Cromwell LLP.
+23.4 Consent of Fulbright & Jaworski L.L.P. (included in Exhibit 5.1 and Exhibit 8.1).
+23.5 Consent of Sullivan & Cromwell LLP.
 24.1 -Powers of Attorney (included on the signature pages).
-99.1 -Form of Proxy of the Registrant.
-99.2 -Form of Proxy of USF Corporation.
+99.1 -Form of Proxy of the Registrant (to be filed by amendment).
+99.2 -Form of Proxy of USF Corporation (to be filed by amendment).
 99.3 Consent of IFL Capital LLC.
 99.4 -Consent of Morgan Stanley & Co.
 Incorporated.
-99.5 -Election Form for USF Corporation Stockholders.
-99.6 -Letter to Brokers, Dealers, Commercial Banks, Trust Companies and Other Nominees.
-99.7 -Letter to Clients.
-99.8 -Notice of Guaranteed Delivery of Shares of Common Stock of USF Corporation Pursuant to the Election Form.